A Project of West Passage Action

 Attend Public Sessions

 The BESS virtual information session is May 12.
+The North Kingstown Town Council meets Wednesday May 13 at 7PM, 80 Boston Neck Road, North Kingstown — open to the public.
 EFSB formal hearings will be announced.
 QDC board meetings are public.
 Show up — or submit written comments.

 EFSB Docket →